rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    It says the first million requests are free.
 That's 20 cents you've saved.

    The first 400,000 GB-seconds are free.
-If your lambda consumes a massive 1,536 MB every second while it runs, you'll have 266,667 seconds to play for free each month.
+If your lambda consumes a massive 1,536 MB (1 GB) every second while it runs, you'll have 266,667 GB-seconds to play for free each month.
 That's (266,667 / 60 seconds / 60 minutes ) 74 hours of continuous processing per month.

+   NOTE: Lambda functions created (and sitting around with no activity) incure no charges.

    QUESTION: How to tell how much each lambda request consumes in memory.